mcdittmar/dm-usecases-impl/standard_properties/results/4xmm_summary.md

 By default, the rama package generates compact instances.. with array Values rather than multiple Instances.
 We 'unroll' the instance to access individual Source instances.

+Note: The Mango model Parameter contains a 'ucd' attribute which essentially identifies the type of the contained Measure.
+This is the job of the measure itself, either by the specialized type (eg: Position), or in the case of GenericMeasure through its 'ucd' attribute (added post RFC2

 ```python
 srcno = 2